Shruthi-Kannan/RAG_Workshop_Assignment/README.md

 Install Python requirements: pip install -r requirements.txt

-Run the script: python RAG_Assignment_DL.ipynb
+Run the script: python RAG_Assignment_DL.py

 ## ✅ Test Questions:
 1. "What are some of the challenges in neural network optimization?"